Planning a visit to Rome’s Colosseum in 2026?

 How can I avoid Colosseum crowds?

-Book a timed-entry ticket in advance, avoid midday when possible, and choose early morning or late afternoon slots during busy months.
+You cannot avoid crowds completely, but you can reduce the pressure.
+Book a timed-entry ticket in advance, avoid midday when possible, choose early morning or late afternoon slots, and avoid building your visit around free-entry days if you need a calmer schedule.

 Read the crowd-avoidance tips.